-Because of her sheer power and swiftness, the Queen Mary was drafted during World War II to ferry Allied troops to the heart of the fight.
+Because of her sheer power and swiftness, the Queen Mary was drafted during WWII to ferry Allied troops to the heart of the fight.
 The Queen Mary was decommissioned in 1967 and permanently docked in Long Beach, CA, where she operates today as a luxury hotel and living museum.

 Although the Queen Mary's rich history may have garnered the vessel some impressive titles, she has recently earned a more notorious designation.
 Ghost stories from the Queen Mary suggest that it may be one of the most haunted ships in the world.
 Scary stories about the Queen Mary say she is riddled with phantom figures, cold spots, and disembodied voices, and the craft has made her way onto the ultimate ghost hunting bucket list for good reason.
 Whether the haunted Queen Mary is dominating history or paranormal lore, she continues to prove that she is the queen of them all.

 In the early morning hours of July 10, 1966, the crew of the Queen Mary ran a routine emergency drill.
 While near the engine room during the drill, 18-year-old crewmember John Pedder attempted to squeeze through door 13 while it was completing its 60-second closing process.
-Pedder gravely miscalculated, and was crushed to death.
-The door nearly severed his body.
+Pedder gravely miscalculated, and was caught in the door.